-Rachael is a NASA Space Technology Research Fellow (NSTRF17) and PhD Apparel Studies candidate at the University of Minnesota.
-She works between the Wearable Technology Lab within the Department of Design and The Design of Active Materials and Structures Lab within the Department of Mechanical Engineering.
-She received her bachelor's degree from Tulane University and previously was a Functional Apparel Research Fellow at the Wyss Institute at Harvard University, where she worked in the School of Engineering and Applied Sciences's BioDesign Lab.
-Her current research focuses on the design and development of actuating fabrics for wearable applications.
-Her general interests include engineered knitwear, actuated textile structures, garment sizing and fit, and medical wearables.
+Rachael is a NASA Space Technology Research Fellow (NSTRF17) and PhD candidate in Design with a minor in Mechanical Engineering at the University of Minnesota.
+She splits her time between the Wearable Technology Lab (WTL) within the Department of Design and The Design of Active Materials and Structures Lab (DAMSL) within the Department of Mechanical Engineering.
+She received her bachelor's degree from Tulane University and previously was a Research Fellow at the Wyss Institute at Harvard University, where she worked in the School of Engineering and Applied Sciences's BioDesign Lab.
+She specializes in textile-based actuators and wearable systems.

 Wearable Technology Lab

 322 McNeal Hall (Directions & Map)